Causal Temporal Regime Structure Learning: CASTOR: CAUSAL TEMPORAL REGIME STRUCTURE LEARNING

-where $f^{u}$ is a distribution family.
-It is important to highlight that while $f^u$ can in theory be any distribution, in this particular study, we assume normal noise, used by many works (\citep{pamfil2020DYNOTEARS,huang2020causal}) and for which they showed the identifiability of causal graphs for one regime \citep{huang2020causal,peters2014identifiability}.
-As a result from SEM Eq (\ref{6}), our distribution $f^{u}$ will be a Gaussian distribution.\\ The learning problem is challenging as the regime indices remain unknown.
-The presence of the sum within the log terms in Eq (\ref{logp}) renders the log likelihood intractable.
-The EM algorithm \citep{dempster1977maximum} is well-suited for tackling this specific problem, it introduces new variables $\gamma_{t,u}$ to model regime participation and alternates between regime learning (E-step) and graph learning (M-step), thereby transforming the log likelihood to the following form: \\ \centerline{ $\log p\left(\boldsymbol{x}_{0: |\mathcal{T}|}\right)=\sum_{t=0}^{|\mathcal{T}|}\sum_{u=1}^{K} \gamma_{t, u} \log \Big( \mathds{1}_{\mathcal{E}_u}(t) \cdot f^{u}\left(\boldsymbol{x}_t\right)\Big). $}\\ However, the term within the logarithm may be zero, leading to divergence in our log-likelihood, also applying EM necessitates prior knowledge of the number of regimes.
-In our scenario, we operate under the assumption that this information is not available.
+We propose a method to jointly learn the number of regimes $K$, their indices $\mathcal{E} = (\mathcal{E}_u)_{u \in [|1:K|]}$, and the corresponding DAGs $\mathbf{\mathcal{G}} = (\mathcal{G}^u)_{u \in [|1:K|]}$ from a MTS $(\boldsymbol{x}_t)_{t \in \mathcal{T}}$ with unknown regimes by maximizing the log-likelihood:\looseness=-1 Learning the DAGs $\mathbf{\mathcal{G}} = (\mathcal{G}^u)_{u \in [|1:K|]}$, concurrently entails the estimation of the regime distribution $p\left(\boldsymbol{x}_{t} \mid \boldsymbol{x}_{<t},\mathcal{G}^u\right)$.
+We model CASTOR's estimation of the joint density of the $u^{th}$ regime by: where $f^{u}$ is a distribution family.
+It is important to highlight that while $f^u$ can in theory be any distribution, in this particular study, we assume normal noise, used by many works (\cite{pamfil2020dynotears,huang2020causal}) and for which they showed the identifiability of causal graphs for one regime \citep{peters2014identifiability}.
+As a result from SEM Eq (\ref{6}), our distribution $f^{u}$ will be a Gaussian distribution.\\ Section~\ref{sec3.1} presents the challenges of the learning problem, while Sections \ref{3.1} and \ref{3.2} detail the procedures for regime learning and graph learning.